edwinli8/top-boardgame-traits/README.md

 The dataset was gathered up until 2021, similar to ChatGPT 3.5, so new game titles and user reviews from 2022 and forward are not included.
 With up to date data, it would be interesting to see if the results may change, if any.

 Furthermore, the database comes from the BGG website, whose user base seems to favour heavy strategy games for their typically higher complexity in gameplay while shunning some of the more mainstream games (can you believe Monopoly and Battleship have Bayesian Average Ratings of 4.3 and 4.7, both being in the bottom 25 of the Bayesian rankings list?).
-It would be interesting to see the boardgame dataset from another boardgame data source to test if those results would be similar to the ones we found with this one.
+It would be interesting to see the boardgame dataset from another boardgame data source to test if those results would be similar to the ones I found with this one.